 The Bible is profitable also for reproof.
 The academic world devotes much energy to biblical criticism, sometimes called higher criticism, which is an analytical critique of Scripture.
 However, the biblical criticism in which we ought to engage renders us the object rather than the subject of the criticism.
 In other words, the Bible criticizes us.
 When we come to the Word of God, the Word of God exposes our sin.
 The biblical doctrine of man includes us, as does the biblical doctrine of sin, and we are reproved for our sinfulness when we come to the text of Scripture.
 We may not listen to the criticism of our peers, but we are wise to heed the criticism of God as it comes to us in sacred Scripture.

 Scripture is also profitable for correction from both false living and false belief.
 Some time ago, at the request of a friend, I read a New York Times best seller about how to become a medium and communicate with the dead.
 I got about halfway through the book and had to stop reading.
 There was so much spiritual filth in that book, so much falsehood, that those with even a simple understanding of the law of God in the Old Testament would have been able to detect the lies.
 Such is the profit of correction from false teaching and false living that we can gain from Scripture.

 Finally, Scripture is profitable “for training in righteousness, that the man of God may be complete, equipped for every good work.”
 The purpose of theology is not to tickle our intellects but to instruct us in the ways of God, so that we can grow up into maturity and fullness of obedience to Him.
 That is why we engage in theology.

-This excerpt is from R.C.
-Sproul’s newest book, Everyone’s a Theologian.
+This excerpt is adpated from Everyone’s a Theologian by R.C.
+Sproul.